 With the rapid development of the various new suborbital flight concepts in recent years, such as hypersonic flight and reusable carrier rocket technology, suborbital flight has become an operational reality, which supports a wide range of fields including transportation, tourism, and scientific research.

-Suborbital vehicles may be categorised in different broad applications: [Space] transportation; Scientific research; Technology testing and demonstration; Deployment of satellite launcher; Remote sensing; and Astronaut training.
+Suborbital vehicles may be categorised in different broad applications: Space transportation; Scientific research; Technology testing and demonstration; Deployment of satellite launcher; Remote sensing; and Astronaut training.
 Examples of some different applications of suborbital flight are addressed below:

-1. [Tourism flights consisting of a flight carrying crewmembers and passengers to beyond the Karman Line (the unofficial boundary between the Earth’s atmosphere and space), using a reusable suborbital rocket.
+1. Tourism flights consisting of a flight carrying crewmembers and passengers to beyond the Karman Line (the unofficial boundary between the Earth’s atmosphere and space), using a reusable suborbital rocket.
 The suborbital flight achieves Mach 3 velocity during launch and will spend a few minutes in zero gravity before deploying parachutes to return to the surface of the Earth.

 2. A suborbital vehicle ferried by a special airplane and then released at a high altitude from a conventional aircraft.
 This suborbital vehicle, which is part airplane and part rocket, uses rocket thrust to increase altitude beyond the Karman line and then return to the surface of the Earth like a glider.